ajeuphoria/Interactive-Visualization/README.md

+# US crimes between (1995 -2005) - An Interactive Visualisation.

-# This project is to visualize a given dataset of US crimes between (1995 -2005) using a Zoomable Sunburst Chart.
+This project is to visualize a given dataset of US crimes between (1995 -2005) using a Zoomable Sunburst Chart.

 I have taken the crime data for the Top 5 states having the most number of crimes.